WeMakeMachines/simple-subtitle-parser/README.md

 ##### Formats

-An exported object of strings which correspond to the supported formats.
+An exported object of strings which correspond to the supported formats

 __enum Formats__